 One of the pleasures of working on a campaign to plant 50 million trees on our National Forests is occasionally experiencing reforestation in action.
-As the NFF’s new Tree Planting Coordinator, I recently participated in my first tree planting project and saw the impact of our work contributing to our large, but much needed, planting goal.
+As part of the NFF’s reforestation team, I participated in my first tree planting project in 2018 and saw the impact of our work contributing to our large, but much needed, planting goal.

 Like many western communities that are near National Forests, Missoula is familiar with wildfire.
 The summer of 2015 was a particularly severe fire year.
 To the west of Missoula, the West Fork Fish Creek Fire burned for more than a month.
 When I saw that West Fork Fish Creek was chosen for reforestation by the USDA Forest Service, I jumped at the chance to join foresters and their tree planting crew on-site for a day of planting.

 To catch the planters early in the day, we left Missoula before dawn.
 Driving in the early morning light to the end of a single-lane, sinuous mountain road, we arrived at the burn scar of the West Fork Fish Creek Fire.
 Seeing a wildfire-impacted forest, three years after the event, can remind you of the old game pick-up-sticks; but instead of brightly colored “sticks,” there are standing and fallen dead trees.
 Also, it’s not just one pick up sticks-slope, there are several.